scratchfoundation/scratch-vm/README.md

 [![devDependency Status](https://david-dm.org/LLK/scratch-vm/dev-status.svg)](https://david-dm.org/LLK/scratch-vm#info=devDependencies)

 ## Installation
-This Requires You To Have Git And NodeJS Installed
+This requires you to have Git and NodeJS installed.

 In your own node environment/application:
 ```bash